Keep your home warm in winter – our top 10 tips

 4. Bleed your radiators

 Check your radiators are heating to the top.
 If they aren't, the chances are you need to learn how to bleed a radiator.
 It sounds a bit medieval, but all it means is releasing the trapped air at the top, which is stopping the hot water from rising.
 Simply use a radiator bleed key (about £1 in any DIY shop) to open the little valve at the top.
 You'll hear air hiss and as soon as you see a drip of water, close it up again.
-Bingo.
-Energy-efficient radiators.
+Bingo. energy-efficient radiators.

 5. Get your boiler serviced